okgrow/guides/docs/Training-Source-Generating.md

 git remote add graphql-fundamentals https://github.com/okgrow/graphql-fundamentals
 ```

-2. Check out the `graphql-fundamentals` branch and reate a new branch with the date of the workshop:
+2. Check out the `graphql-fundamentals` branch and create a new branch with the date of the workshop:

 ```
 git checkout graphql-fundamentals